 Training, qualifications & experience

-Post-Graduate Diploma in Counselling and Psychotherapy (PGDip), University of Edinburgh, UK (September 2009 – August 2011).
+Post-Graduate Diploma in Counselling and Psychotherapy (PGDip), University of Edinburgh

 Areas of counselling I deal with

-The fee is payable at the end of the session cash or by online transfer
+The fee is payable at the end of each session by cash or online transfer.

 BACP: MBACP - Membership Number: 721479